Jbleezy/BO1-Reimagined/README.md

 * Removed the need power hintstring for perks while they are spawning
 * Fixed a bug where players were able to buy Quick Revive on solo while it was still in the process of spawning
 * Last perk is buyable while it is spawning
+* Objects can now be seen from farther away

 ### Der Riese
 * Fixed Mystery Box use trigger in Trench Gun room